Whitney (album): Background

 By the summer of 1986, Houston had become a global superstar, breaking racial barriers for black women in pop music.
 That July, she embarked on her first headlining global tour, The Greatest Love World Tour, where she performed in four continents, including the United States, Europe, Oceania (Australia) and Asia.
 Prior to the tour, Clive Davis was anxious to keep Houston's momentum going and began assembling songs for the artist's next album, which he had initially planned for a September 1986 release, but the continued success of Houston's debut forced Davis to change his plans.

 As Houston performed before audiences on her tour, Davis sought to have Houston's image changed somewhat after the singer was gaining a reputation for singing love ballads that went well beyond her age range.
 The plan was for Houston to have more uptempo material, similar to contemporaries such as Madonna and Janet Jackson.
 Davis also sought to have fewer duets on the album as he felt this album had to be more of a solitary affair; as a result, when American singer Michael Jackson offered Davis a duet he was working on titled "I Just Can't Stop Loving You" with Houston on his then-upcoming Bad album, Davis turned him down, fearing the song "might detract from promotion of the sophomore album".

-Davis, however, decided not to change much of the pattern with producers as previous collaborators such as Michael Masser and Kashif returned, as well as Narada Michael Walden, who would end up producing the bulk of the recordings on the sophomore album; Walden recalls that he was given most of the songs to produce due to how quick "How Will I Know" had been produced.
+Davis, however, decided not to change much of the pattern with its song material and producers as previous collaborators such as Michael Masser and Kashif returned, as well as Narada Michael Walden, who would end up producing the bulk of the recordings on the sophomore album; Walden recalls that he was given most of the songs to produce due to how quick "How Will I Know" had been produced.
 The sole new collaborator on the album was dance producer John "Jellybean" Benitez, who produced a remix on Houston's previous hit, "How Will I Know", and had been known for producing some of Madonna's hits.